jackwilliambell/SquidSpace.js/docs/modulefile-specification.md

 3. "options" – [object; optional, but may be required or ignored by some Module File processors] – global options for the entire file (See also, Options below)

 4. "data" – [any type; optional, but may be required or ignored by some Module File processors] – global data for the entire file (See also, Data below)

-5. "modules" – [array; optional, but may be required or ignored by some Module File processors] – a specification for each module to be generated (see also, Modules below)
+5. "resources" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the resources in the module (see also, Resources below)

+6. "layouts" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the layouts in the module (see also, Layouts below)

+7. "wiring" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the wiring in the module (see also, Wiring below)

 Module File example: